-The Playhouse teen program, also known as Apprentice Entertainment, is an afterschool program for teens that gives them experience in all aspects of mounting an event, from design and scripting to casting and stagecraft to promotion and execution of the final production.
-While the program’s roots are in theatre, the event could be anything from an ice-cream social to a parade – the students decide what they want to do, and then they do it, under the guidance of experienced teachers and mentors.
+The Playhouse teen program, also known as Apprentice Entertainment, is a teen after school program that gives teens experience in all aspects of creating an event, from design and scripting to casting and stagecraft to promotion and execution of the final production.
+While the program’s roots are in theatre, the event could be anything from an ice-cream social to a parade – the students decide what they want to do, and then they do it, under the guidance of experienced teachers and mentors

 “Apprentice Entertainment is all about qualitative learning by experience, not teaching to test.
 Students graduating from the program have gone on to perform in and even create local theatrical productions – the only limit is their imagination!”Sarah McKinney, Former Program Director